HamHuo/pad/readme.md

-run setup.py before build your docker image
+run setup.py to create tables in database first